pinskylab/codEvol/README.md

 These scripts contain hard links and specific environment settings.
 They would require adaptation to run elsewhere and on other data.
 The scripts were run on a Linux scientific workstation (cod) and two Linux clusters with SLURM job management (abel and saga) at the University of Oslo, plus on a MacBook Pro running R 3.*.

+# Basic directory structure
+- `analysis/`: Files output by scripts.
+Not track by Git.
+- `data/`: Input data.
+Does not include the DNA sequence reads, which are at [ENA](https://www.ebi.ac.uk/ena/browser/home) with project #PRJEB41431
+- `figures/`: Output figures
+- `output/`: Output files that are tracked by Git (as opposed to `analysis/`)
+- `scripts/`: Scripts to do analyses
+- `tables/`: Tables output by scripts.
+- `tmp/`: Temporary files output by scripts.
+Not tracked by git.

 # data/
 1. `kjesbu_fecundity/AFWG_Table3.11proportionmatureatage.csv`: Proportion of Northeast Arctic cod mature at each age.
 From Table 3.11 in [ICES AFWG Report 2016.
 ICES CM 2016/ACOM:06.
 Report of the Arctic Fisheries Working Group (AFWG).](http://www.ices.dk/sites/pub/Publication%20Reports/Expert%20Group%20Report/acom/2016/AFWG/01%20AFWG%20Report%202016.pdf)
 1. `kjesbu_fecundity/AFWG_Table3.16stocknumbersatage.csv`: Numbers at age from the stock assessment.
 Table 3.16 in ICES AFWG Report 2016.
 1. `kjesbu_fecundity/AFWG_Table3.6catchnumbersatage.csv`: Numbers at age from catch data.
 Table 3.16 in ICES AFWG Report 2016.
-1 `kjesbu_fecundity/Fekunditet Andenes 1986_2006 Excel_2.csv`: Fecundity data from a local fishing port in northern Norway covering a period of 20 years.
+1. `kjesbu_fecundity/Fekunditet Andenes 1986_2006 Excel_2.csv`: Fecundity data from a local fishing port in northern Norway covering a period of 20 years.
 Use Main_series == Y (Yes), Oto_Age, whole body weight (in g) in Fish_Weight, liver weight (in  g) in Fish_Liver, Oto_type == 3, 4 or 5 (meaning that we exclude Coastal cod type 1 and 2), fecundity (in mill.) in Fec_Mill.
 Mean oocyte diameter is in Ooc_Mean_Dia in micrometers; females with small oocytes tend to show a decrease in fecundity up to spawning due to atresia (reabsorption of developing oocytes).
 1. `kjesbu_fecundity/Leverdata.csv`: Relative liver size, called the hepatosomatic index, from [Kjesbu et al. 2014 ICES Journal of Marine Science](https://doi.org/10.1093/icesjms/fsu030)
 1. `kjesbu_fecundity/Rollesfsen1953_Fig1.csv`: Female age distribution from Fig. 1 in [Rollefsen 1953 Observations on the cod and cod fisheries of Lofoten.
 Rapports et Proces-Verbaux des Reunions, Conseil lnternationale pour l'Exploration de la Mer 136: 40-47](http://hdl.handle.net/11250/101129)
 1. `phenotypes/AFWG_2019_3_Northeast Arctic_Cod_Table3.18.csv`: Average fishing mortality (F) for ages 5-10 on the Northeast Arctic stock, from the stock assessment.
 From Table 3.18 in [ICES AFWG Report 2019](http://ices.dk/sites/pub/Publication%20Reports/Expert%20Group%20Report/Fisheries%20Resources%20Steering%20Group/2019/AFWG/AFWG%202019_3_Northeast%20Arctic%20Cod.pdf)